China

 BACKGROUND:

-The expansion of detention and labor facilities has coincided with increased restrictions on religious practice.
-According to the Uyghur Human Rights Project, at least 1,046 imams and other religious figures from the Uyghur Region were detained in camps or imprisoned between 2014 and 2021, and Uyghurs around the world face intense surveillance.
-Authorities have also engaged in the systematic destruction of Uyghur cultural heritage as a part of policies to Sinicize religion.
-In recent years, the state-led crackdown on Islam has expanded beyond the Uyghur Region, including through the destruction and repurposing of mosques and other Islamic venues in Ningxia and Gansu – areas home to China’s largest Muslim population outside of the Uyghur Region.
+Religious figures from the Uyghur Region, including imams, face detention and imprisonment, while Uyghurs around the world face intense surveillance and transnational repression.
+Authorities have also engaged in the systematic destruction of Uyghur cultural heritage.
+In recent years, the state-led crackdown on religion has expanded beyond the Uyghur Region, including through the destruction and repurposing of mosques and other Islamic venues in Ningxia and Gansu – areas home to China’s largest Muslim population outside of the Uyghur Region.

 In January 2021 the US formally accused China of committing genocide and crimes against humanity against the Uyghur population and members of other predominantly Muslim and/or Turkic groups.
 Since then, the parliaments of Belgium, Canada, Czech Republic, the EU, France, Lithuania, the Netherlands and the UK have also recognized the situation in the Uyghur Region as constituting genocide and/or crimes against humanity.